The Himalayan cat is a hugely popular breed, and for good reason. They’re calm, cuddly, and adaptable kitties.

 First, let’s clear up a common misconception: the Himalayan cat is not from the Himalayas, nor are they named after the Asian mountain range.

 This long-haired breed earned its name from the Himalayan rabbit to which it bears a striking resemblance.
-Both animals have similar colour points, with dark markings around their faces and feet.
+Both animals have similar color points, with dark markings around their faces and feet.

-The Himalayan’s story began in the 1920s and ’30s when breeders attempted to create a cat with the physique of a Persian and the colour markings of a Siamese.
+The Himalayan’s story began in the 1920s and ’30s when breeders attempted to create a cat with the physique of a Persian and the color markings of a Siamese.

 It wasn’t until 1957, though, that American breeder Margaret Goforth named the breed the Himalayan.
-The Himalayan cat was officially recognised by the Cat Fanciers’ Association the same year.
+The Himalayan cat was officially recognized by the Cat Fanciers’ Association the same year.

-So how do we categorise these glamorous felines?
+So how do we categorize these glamorous felines?
 Are they a breed in their own right, or are they simply a sub-breed of the Persian cat?

 Well, that depends on who you ask.

-There are registries that consider the Himalayan a distinct breed, while others, such as the Cat Fanciers’ Association, categorise them as a variety of the Persian.
+There are registries that consider the Himalayan a distinct breed, while others, such as the Cat Fanciers’ Association, categorize them as a variety of the Persian.